alepulver/my-thesis/myapp-results/README.md

 A script for generating reports is available as `runner.py`.
 The tests can be run with `nosetests`.

-## TODO

-- Different output with encoded variables for matlab, and table of number -> color
-- Use HDF5 to model and export: http://en.wikipedia.org/wiki/Hierarchical_Data_Format

-### Variables

-- Add 'superposition' percentage variable
-- Add space usage percentage
-- Return dates and handle them from R with "lubridate"

 ## Links

 - [Export from server](https://gist.github.com/olizilla/5209369)